COST TO BUILD A HOUSE IN BANGALORE 30×40 20×30 40×60 50×80 G+1 G+2 G+3 G+4 Floors HOUSE CONSTRUCTION COST

 In this input, one has to provide their property location of his plot or choose the appropriate locality from the various locations from the dropdown.
 This information is used as a location input to suggest the estimated cost of the building.

-Filling this input area accurately is critical as the cost of plot varies from one location to the other.
-If one fills a wrong area, the estimated value may be completely different from the actual price.
+Filling this input area accurately is critical as the cost of the plot varies from one location to the other.
+If one fills the wrong area, the estimated value may be completely different from the actual price.
 Hence, always choose the correct location where you wish to construct your home.

 NO of FLOORS: